-Best Manual Juicer – Reviews and Buyer’s Guide
+Best Manual Juicer in 2019 – Reviews and Buyer’s Guide

 The Health and Wellness Industry has grown dramatically over the last decade, to the point where it is now three times larger than the all-powerful pharmaceutical industry globally.
 New product lines are sprouting daily, and markets which take off in any meaningful way immediately become saturated with imitations and alternatives.
 This is true of the manual juicer industry, which after seeming dead following the introduction of electric juicers, has been given a second life.

 A choice for consumers in this space has never been better, but by the same token, deciding on which product will best suit your needs has never been harder.
 From cheap and simple mechanisms to more advanced devices, there is a manual juicer to meet almost all needs and budgets.

 So why should you choose a manual juicer over an electric one?
 Manual juicers work entirely on muscle power, so there are far fewer moving parts.
 This means that there are fewer parts that can break, and the machine as a whole is much easier to clean than an electric machine.

 They are silent compared to the loud grinding of electric juicers and they are also, generally speaking, easier to transport around should you want to maintain your healthy diet on the road.
 They also take up less space in the kitchen than bulky electric juicers.
 Manual juicers are generally cheaper than electric options, and surprisingly have been shown to actually create juice that retains more nutrients than electric options which filter out some of the goodness.

 Best Manual Juicers in 2019 – our list

 |Ovos Citrus Juicer||1.92 pounds|

 |Jupiter Large Commercial Juice Press||18 pounds|